bertho-zero/react-redux-universal-hot-example/docs/InstallingTheKit.md

 Nothing more complex than creating new copy is necessary until contributing code to a project.

-## Run npm install
+## Run yarn

 Only part of the project is stored in github.
 All the JavaScript libraries upon which the project depends are imported using npm, the node package manager.
 It might be a good time to check that your version of `npm` is up to date; OS/X users type `brew upgrade && brew update`.

-Npm installs libraries according to the [semvar](https://docs.npmjs.com/getting-started/semantic-versioning) minimum versions in the `dependencies` section of `package.json` file:
+Yarn installs libraries according to the [semvar](https://docs.npmjs.com/getting-started/semantic-versioning) minimum versions in the `dependencies` section of `package.json` file:

 ![The Dependencies](InstallingTheKit/dependencies.png)